amaurybsouza/portfolio/README.md

 ## TOP GitHub Projects
 A curated list of learning resources for Linux enthusiasts, DevOps learners.
 Check out my collection of sample projects showcasing Infrastructure as Code (IaC) principles using tools like Terraform and Ansible.
 Includes templates for cloud platforms like AWS and Azure.
+- Recently updated: [devops-cheatsheet](https://github.com/amaurybsouza/devops-cheatsheet) (*helps you with the most commonly and used commands for easy reference*)
 - GitHub Project: [zabbix-otrs-integrating](https://github.com/amaurybsouza/zabbix-otrs-integrating) (*Integrate OTRS 6 ticket systems with Zabbix*).
 - GitHub Project: [devops-exercises](https://github.com/bregman-arie/devops-exercises#scripts) (*questions and exercises on various technical topics*).